 Dr. Galgan’s areas of interest include women’s poetry, war literature, gender studies, and genre literature.
 She is a published poet and editor of Assisi: An Online Journal of Arts & Letters.
 She also reviews audiobooks for Library Journal.

-Prior to coming to Saint Joseph’s, Dr. Galgan served as associate professor, department chair, and lecturer at St. Francis College in Brooklyn, NY.
+Prior to coming to Saint Joseph’s, Dr. Galgan served as Chair and Associate Professor of English, Director of the Women’s Studies Program/Minor, and Director of the Women’s Poetry Initiative at St. Francis College in Brooklyn, NY.

 Review of Les Fauves by Barbara Crooker, Presence: A Journal of Catholic Poetry, edited by Mary Ann B. Miller, 2018.

 “Nondum Cognita,” The Moon anthology, edited by Whitney Scott.
 TallGrass Writers Guild/Outrider Press, 2017.